Q4 2022 Lincoln Private Market Index

 About the Lincoln Private Market Index

-The LPMI is a first-of-its-kind index measuring changes in the EVs of private companies over time – and a barometer of the performance of private companies generally.
+The LPMI is the only index measuring changes in the EVs of private companies over time – and a barometer of the performance of private companies generally.
 The LPMI enables private equity (PE) firms and other investors to benchmark how private company investments are performing against peers, and how this performance correlates to the S&P 500.

 Lincoln designed the LPMI to solve this problem by measuring the quarterly change in EVs for private companies primarily owned by PE firms.
 EV is the sum of a company’s equity value and debt.